-The Scientific Committee of ECS2020, chaired by Geert Bultynck, has developed a diverse and contemporary programme of presentations, incorporating 33 invited speakers.
-The themes of the scientific sessions range from neuronal calcium sensors, to plants, nanodomains, cancer and Alzheimer’s disease.
-Highlights include the plenary lectures: the opening seminar by Volker Gerke, an esteemed researcher and highly valued member of the ECS Board; and the Sir Michael Berridge Lecture, by Shmuel Muallem, a scientist who has made outstanding intellectual and technical contributions to the field calcium research.
-A “Frontiers” session will consist of four 25 minute presentations selected by the Chair of the Scientific Committee, showcasing cutting-edge advances in the area.
+The Scientific Committee of ECS2022, chaired by Geert Bultynck, has developed a diverse and contemporary programme of presentations, incorporating over 30 invited speakers.
+The themes of the scientific sessions range from neuronal calcium sensors, to plants, nanodomains, organoids, cancer and Alzheimer’s disease.
+Highlights include the plenary lectures: the BBA-Molecular Cell Research Opening Lecture by Volker Gerke, an esteemed researcher and highly valued member of the ECS Board; and the Sir Michael Berridge Lecture, by Shmuel Muallem, a scientist who has made outstanding intellectual and technical contributions to the field calcium research.
+A session on “Lysosomal Ca2+ signalling in health and disease” includes innovative “double-act” presentations by established and young researchers from the same research groups.
+A “Late Breaking” session will consist of three 25 minute presentations selected by the Chair of the Scientific Committee, showcasing cutting-edge advances in the area.

-There will be many other opportunities to present your research at ECS2020, in terms of speakers selected from abstract submissions.
-These include fifteen speakers selected by the Chairs of each session; seven 2 minute flash presentations; and two 15 minute contributions chosen from participants at the jECS meeting.
-We estimate that there will be around 100 poster presentations, which will be spotlighted during two extended sessions.
+There will be many other opportunities to present your research at ECS2022, in terms of speakers selected from abstract submissions.
+These include seventeen speakers selected by the Chairs of each session and two 15 minute contributions chosen from participants at the jECS meeting.
+We estimate that there will be around 100 poster presentations, which will be spotlighted during two extended poster sessions.